urbantrout/docs/en/sections-and-entries.md

 You can also create drafts of entries that live alongside the current live version of the entry.

-Typically each entry will have a stake in its own primary URL on your site, though any entry can be fetched from anywhere if your template needs it.
+Typically each entry will have a stake in its own primary URL on your site, though Craft can fetch any entry from anywhere if your template needs it.

 ## Sections

 Before you can create entries, you must create Sections to contain them.
-Each Section lets you define the following:
+In each Section you can define the following:

 * Whether entries in the section have URLs
 * What the entries’ URLs should look like
 * Which template should get loaded if an entry’s URL is requested
-* Which sites entries in the section should target (if you’re using Craft with more than one site)
-* Which sites should be enabled by default for new entries (if you’re using Craft with more than one site)
 * What types of entries should be available in the section, and which fields each of those entry types should have

+If you're using Craft with multiple sites then you can also define in your Section:

+* Which sites entries in the section should target
+* Which sites should are enabled by default for new entries

 To create a new section, go to Settings → Sections and click the “New Section” button.